scofield144/AngolaCV/README.md

 ### For Job Seekers (Personal Accounts)

 - **CV Editor**: A guided, 5-step form to build a comprehensive professional profile.
 Users can input personal data, professional experience, education, skills, and languages.
 - **My Library**: A central dashboard to manage, edit, and delete all created CVs and cover letters.
-Documents are stored securely in Firestore and can be accessed for future edits or downloads.
 - **Job Board**: Users can browse and search for job opportunities posted on the platform.
 - **Application Tracking**: A dedicated page to keep track of the status of all job applications in one place (e.g., Applied, Under Review, Interviewing).
 - **Cover Letter Builder**: A simple yet effective editor to create, write, and save custom cover letters for job applications.